cemreefe/cemreefe.github.io/source/index.md

 ---

 ## About
 I'm Cemre from Istanbul.
-Currently living in London, UK where I work as a computer engineer.
+Currently living in London, UK where I work as a Software Engineer.

 I founded an e-learning platform, [Lisan](http://lisan.dutl.uk), to help communities preserve their cultural languages.